syscde/raspi-wifi-blindscript/README.md

 7. Input this command and press enter:
    `sudo /boot/w.sh`
    You may not see your entering without a screen - just relax.
 It's OK to do it blind.
-8. Pi will be connected to the Wi-Fi network within several seconds.
+8. Wi-Fi connection will be established within several seconds.
 The indicator light on your Wi-Fi dongle (if exists) will light up and flash.

+You can connect to your Raspberry Pi via SSH.
+Pi's IP address can be found in router admin interface, or using an IP scanner software.